rse-aunz/rse-aunz.github.io/code_of_conduct.md

 Any violations to the Code of Conduct during Council events should be immediately reported to the event host, organiser or the designated incident person/people.

 - For the RSE Asia Australia Unconference please contact paula [dot] martinez [at] ardc.edu.au
-- For the any other situation, please contact the co-chair of the Steering Committee of the the RSE Association of Australia and New Zealand (Council).
+- For the any other situation, please contact the co-chair of the Steering Committee of the the RSE Association of Australia and New Zealand.

 If the violation occurs in an online space, reports should be emailed directly to the co-chair of the Council or any other Council member.